grantralls/grantralls/README.md

 - 🔭 I’m currently working on finishing my bachelors degree in Computer Science
 - 🌱 I'm currently learning how to better understand and use AWS from the perspective of a developer.
 I just completed my [cloud practitioner certification](https://www.credly.com/badges/8c72ff16-65ba-4070-b784-ae008729fc0e/linked_in)!
 - 📫 How to reach me: I can be emailed at dev@grantralls.net
-- ⚡️ Fun fact: McDonald's once created a bubble gum flavored broccoli!
-The intent was to get kids to eat healthier.
-It didn't pass the testing phase.
-When they tested it to see the reactions of kids, they were "confused" by the taste.

 <!--
 **grantralls/grantralls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.